-12. We believe that the effects of those uncorrected financial statement misstatements aggregated by you during your audit, as summarized in the accompanying schedule, are immaterial, both individually and in the aggregate, to the consolidated financial statements taken as a whole.
-In addition, to the extent that uncorrected misstatements have been subsequently identified in the current period that affect prior year consolidated financial statements, we have evaluated the effect of correcting prior year consolidated financial statements and believe that the effects of the uncorrected misstatements are immaterial, both individually and in the aggregate, to the prior year consolidated financial statements taken as a whole.
+1. We believe that the effects of those uncorrected misstatements, summarized in the accompanying schedule, accumulated by you during the current and prior audit periods presented, are immaterial, both individually and in the aggregate, to the consolidated financial statements taken as a whole.
+In addition, to the extent that uncorrected misstatements have been subsequently identified in the current period that affect prior period consolidated financial statements, we have evaluated the effect of correcting prior period consolidated financial statements and believe that the effects of the uncorrected misstatements are period consolidated financial statements taken as a whole.